bromontana/Assorted-Notes/07-01-2018-StrengthsFinder-Workshop/strengthsfinder.md

 Here they are:

- + Restorative: Adept at dealing with problems.
+ 1. Restorative: Adept at dealing with problems.
 Good at figuring out what is wrong and resolving it.
+    + Executing
- + Adaptability: Prefer to "go with the flow."
+ 2. Adaptability: Prefer to "go with the flow."
 Tend to be "no" people who take things as they come and discover the future one day at a time.
+    + Relationship Building
- + Strategic: Create alternative ways to proceed.
+ 3. Strategic: Create alternative ways to proceed.
 Can quickly spot the relevant patterns and issues.
+    + Strategic Thinking
- + Learner: Have great desire to learn and want to improve.
+ 4. Learner: Have great desire to learn and want to improve.
 The process of learning is what excites them.
+    + Strategic Thinking
- + Arranger: Can organize, but also have a flexibility that compliments that ability.
+ 5. Arranger: Can organize, but also have a flexibility that compliments that ability.
 Like to figure out how all of the pieces and resources can be arranged for maximum productivity.
+    + Executing

+I am missing from the Influencing thing over all

 ## Story that showcases these